• Skip to primary navigation

 • ×

-Whether you call them vegetable spring rolls or summer rolls, these little vegetable-filled rice paper wraps are perfect for hot summer days.
-Make them as appetizers, for snacking or as a side dish to grilled seafood, chicken or meat.
+Whether you call them vegetable spring rolls or summer rolls, these fresh little vegetable-filled rice paper wraps are perfect for hot summer days.
+Make them as appetizers, for snacking, or as a side dish to grilled seafood, chicken or meat.
 It’s a fun way to get more fresh vegetables into your diet.
-Make them yourself, or have everyone build their own.
+Let me show you how, step-by-step.

 vegetable spring rolls